dotnet/docs-maui/docs/user-interface/visual-states.md

 Then, when the <xref:Microsoft.Maui.Controls.Button> is released it's rescaled to its default value of 1, and the <xref:Microsoft.Maui.Controls.Entry> displays any previously entered text.

 > [!IMPORTANT]
-> Property paths are unsupported in `Setter` elements that specify the `TargetName` property.
+> Property paths are unsupported in <xref:Microsoft.Maui.Controls.Setter> elements that specify the `TargetName` property.

 ## Define custom visual states